sarah-msoliman/frontend-docs/src/data/articles/how-to-create-a-pull-request.md

 >
 > \### Screenshot if it available

-- In the first line [^1], you're supposed to write a description to add more clarification to the Reviewer.
+- [In the Pull request description above](#pull-request-description), you're supposed to write a description to add more clarification to the Reviewer.
 - Choose at least one of the choices under **(Please check options that are relevant)**, to mention if we need from quality team to re-test any impact that may be caused by these changes.
 - Mention the business that you applied in this pull request if not mentioned in **JIRA**.
 - Mention if there is any known **bug** or any **impact** to notify the quality team.